jbowlingxc/k8s-lab-setup/README.md

 - Kubeadm should automatically detect that we are using containerd, but I put in the `--cri-socket` parameter anyway.
 This just tells it to use containerd.
 - I am using containerd version 1.7.
 When I run the command I get a warning message about needing to update the containerd version to one that suports RuntimeConfig in the future (version 2.0+ of containerd).
 It will be required in the next release of k8s.
 I am ignoring this for now.

-Here is the command and the arguments we will use the setup the cluster:
+Here is the command and the arguments we will use to set up the cluster:

 ```bash
 sudo kubeadm init --control-plane-endpoint kube-api --pod-network-cidr 10.255.0.0/16 --cri-socket unix:///var/run/containerd/containerd.sock